kamil-matula/CoPoleci/README.md

 # CoPoleci?
-**CoPoleci?** is a project written for "Object Oriented and Graphic Programming" and "Databases" courses on the IV semester of Informatics on Silesian University of Technology.
+**CoPoleci?** is a project written for **Object Oriented and Graphic Programming** and **Databases** courses during the 4th semester of Computer Science at the Silesian University of Technology.
 This simple C#/WPF project also uses MySql Database.

 ### Table of contents